Thursday 25 July 2019

 but, despite this photographic evidence, that turned out not to be true; the king was elsewhere.
 But the story was told, and grew in the telling, so there are emotional accounts of that moment.

 As people did at the time, copies of da Vinci’s Last Supper were ordered from other artists.
-Sometime prior to 1514, Louise of Savoy and her son, the future King of France, François I, ordered a copy as a tapestry!
+Sometime prior to 1514, Louise of Savoy and her son, the future King of France, François I, ordered it as a tapestry!

 There is more to Amboise than da Vinci, though he’s not a bad headline act.
 As I walked between the castle and the house, I spotted houses cut into the rock,